4 Tips on How Women Can Be Successful in STEM

 Now, if you are a girl in high school and you like STEM, you are good at it, and you would like to pursue it further, I have good news for you.

-In our podcasts with Professor Isobel Ojalvo of Princeton University and Anika Gupta, MIT Alum and PhD Candidate at Harvard, I asked them what they would advise Girls in STEM.
+In our podcasts with Professor Isobel Ojalvo of Princeton University and Anika Gupta, MIT Alum and PhD Candidate at Harvard, I asked them for Advice for Women to Succeed in STEM.

 1.Find a Mentor